Great Aviation Quotes: Quotable Flyer: Pilot and Flying Quotations

 I know planes, but I don't know INS.

 — Berton Beach, Vice President of Operations Aeroservice Aviation Center, Miami, (where 9-11 hijacker Ziad Jarrah studied) regards how Saddam Hussein's stepson Mohammad Saffi was able to enroll without the required student visa.
+INS was the US Immigration and Naturalization Service.
 July 2002.

 If you want to travel on the airline system, you give up your privacy.
 If you want your privacy, don't fly.
 Flying is voluntary.